Review: Inevitable grief surrounds ‘The Crown’ Season 6 Part 1

 While there are great performances all around, two actors I specifically want to praise are Rufus Kampa and Fflyn Edwards, who play William and Harry respectively.
 Their portrayal of two grieving boys was key in this part of the season, no matter how short, and they were able to do it very well.

-The decision to divide the season between two parts was a head-scratcher when it was first announced, but after watching the first part, I understand why.
+The decision to divide season 6 of The Crown between two parts was a head-scratcher when it was first announced, but after watching the part one, I understand why.
 To barrel down the season after this part’s events with the audiences still recovering from sorrow and grief would be quite jarring.
 Even as I’m writing this, I feel like I need to sit and just go through my thoughts and feelings for a few days.
 In the end, I’m grateful that I have a few more weeks until the next remaining episodes are released.

 Relationships and consequences